Patrick van Aanholt: Vitesse (loan spells)

 On 6 January 2012, Van Aanholt returned to Chelsea during a season-long loan at Wigan.
 Nine days later, he signed for Dutch club Vitesse on loan until the end of the season, alongside fellow Chelsea teammates Tomáš Kalas and Ulises Dávila.
 On 11 July 2012, Van Aanholt rejoined Vitesse on a new loan deal for the 2012–13 season.
 On 7 July 2013, the Vitesse loan deal was extended for the 2013–14 season.
 He made his first start of the 2013–14 season in a 1–1 first leg draw away at Petrolul Ploiești in the UEFA Europa League, a match in which he was booked in the 86th minute.
 He went on to start eight of the next nine league fixtures for Vitesse, including earning an assist in a 1–1 draw at Roda JC.

-On 7 December 2013, Van Aanholt netted Vitesse's fifth goal in a 2–6 away victory over PSV, keeping Vitesse at the top of the Eredivisie table.
+On 7 December 2013, Van Aanholt netted Vitesse's fifth goal in a 6–2 away victory over PSV, keeping Vitesse at the top of the Eredivisie table.

 Sunderland

 2014–15 season

 On 25 July 2014, Van Aanholt left Chelsea and signed for Sunderland for an undisclosed fee, believed to be between £1.5–2 million, on a four-year contract.
 He made his competitive debut on 16 August as Sunderland began their Premier League campaign away to West Bromwich Albion, assisting Sebastian Larsson for the final goal of a 2–2 draw.
-On 3 November, as Sunderland won 1–3 at Crystal Palace; Van Aanholt set up the opening goal for Steven Fletcher, but was later stretchered off in the first-half with a shoulder injury and replaced by Wes Brown.
+On 3 November, as Sunderland won 3–1 at Crystal Palace; Van Aanholt set up the opening goal for Steven Fletcher, but was later stretchered off in the first-half with a shoulder injury and replaced by Wes Brown.
 Van Aanholt scored his first goal for Sunderland on his return from injury on 4 January 2015, the only goal in an FA Cup third round win over Leeds United.

 2015–16 season

 On 28 November 2015, Van Aanholt scored the first goal in a 2–0 win at home against Stoke City.
 He scored his second of the season on 16 January 2016, where he gave Sunderland the lead against Tottenham Hotspur, although Sunderland would go on to lose 4–1.
-His third of the season came the following week, on 23 January 2016, where he scored the equaliser in a 1–1 draw at home to AFC Bournemouth.
+His third of the season came the following week, on 23 January 2016, where he scored the equaliser in a 1–1 draw at home to Bournemouth.
 He scored his fourth goal of the season when he opened the scoring with a 25-yard free-kick in a 3–0 win against Everton.
 The result sealed Sunderland's Premier League safety, and relegated local rivals Newcastle United, along with Norwich City.

 On 8 June 2016, Van Aanholt put pen to paper, signing a new four-year deal, keeping him at the club until the year 2020.